ThisOptimism/dirmanager/README.md

 DirManager provides the following commands:

-- `-l, --ls [value]`: List the contents of the specified directory.
+- `-l [value]`: List the contents of the specified directory.
 If no directory is provided, it defaults to the current directory.

   Example: